hashkat/hashkat/docs/keywords.md

 **(type: boolean)** If set to true, the amount of time, number of entities, number of follows, number of tweets, number of retweets, total rate, and real time spent between each successive output is outputted to the screen.

 ####visualize
 **(type: boolean)** If set to true, the information from the network is outputted to 2 files, “network.dat” and “network.gexf”.
-The “network.dat” file consists of two columns; the first column is a list the entity ID’s in order, and the second column is the entity ID’s for who the first column is following.
-For example if entity ID 1 is following entity ID 13, 14, and 19, then it would be outputted like:
+The “network.dat” file consists of two columns; the first column is a list of the agent IDs in order, and the second column is the agent ID’s for who the first column is following.
+For example if agent ID 1 is following agent ID 13, 14, and 19, then it would be outputted like:

   1 | 13